karol11/reactive_json/README.md

   * handle different variants of mappings,
   * convert, check and normalize data.

-ReactiveJSON works in the whole different paradigm:
+ReactiveJSON works in a slightly different paradigm:
 * Like SAX/StAX it parses data on the fly without building intermediate DOM.
-* But unlike them, ReactiveJSON doesnt feed application with the stream of tokens, instead it allows app to query data this app needed.
+* But unlike them, ReactiveJSON doesnt feed application with the stream of tokens, instead it allows app to query for the data this application needs.

 ## Example: